splunk-soar-connectors/code42v2/CONTRIBUTING.md

 #### Running tests within a Phantom deployment

 You can clone this repository directly onto a Phantom server and run the tests on it.
-When you do this, the tests will use the phantom SDK instead of the stubs this project has defined in the `stubs` folder:
+When you do this, the tests will use the Phantom SDK instead of the stubs this project has defined in the `stubs` folder:

 ```bash
 phenv pip install -e . # note: exclude [dev] to skip installing the stubs
 phenv pytest
 ```

-If you accidentally install the stubs into the Phantom environment, you can remove it via:
+If you accidentally install the stubs into the Phantom environment, you can remove them via:

 ```bash
 phenv pip uninstall stubs